 - producing and disseminating official statistics and research.

 The Data Protection Act requires that processing of personal data is only undertaken under a fixed list of conditions.
 Unless stated otherwise, NISRA’s processing of personal data is carried out under the following condition: “Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.”

 In addition, NISRA may also process special personal data.
-Again unless stated otherwise, the condition that NISRA process this data is that: “Processing is necessary for archiving in the public interest, scientific or historical research purposes or statistical purposes based on UK law.”producing and disseminating official statistics and research.
+Again unless stated otherwise, the condition that NISRA process this data is that: “Processing is necessary for archiving in the public interest, scientific or historical research purposes or statistical purposes based on UK law.”

 How we obtain personal data